Thought-Provoking Movies to Watch

 Reception: Au hasard Balthazar was a critical and commercial success.
 It won the Jury Prize at the Cannes Film Festival in 1966 and was nominated for two Academy Awards, for Best Director and Best Original Screenplay.

-Reflections: Au hasard Balthazar is a film that invites reflection on a number of themes, including animal suffering: The film explores the suffering that animals can endure at the hands of humans.
+Reflections: Au hasard Balthazar is a film that invites reflection on several themes, including animal suffering: The film explores the suffering that animals can endure at the hands of humans.
 Balthazar is an innocent character who suffers injustice and cruelty.
 Human nature: The film suggests that human nature is often cruel and insensitive.
 Even people who seem good can be capable of violence and ingratitude.
 Faith: The film has been interpreted as a metaphor for Christian faith.
 Balthazar can be seen as a symbol of Christ, who was sacrificed for the good of humanity.

 2001: A Space Odyssey (1968)